1Password/for-open-source/README.md

 ### Bike Index

-Bike Index is the world's most widely-used bicycle registry.
+The Bike Index is the world's most widely used bicycle registry.
 We're universal and open-source, meaning that anyone, anywhere can register their bikes and tap into our grassroots network of users and organizations to report and find their bike if stolen. https://github.com/bikeindex/bike_index

 ### Xanyah